Lesson 1: Intro to Serial

 Example serial programs

-Below, we are going to show a few different examples using the command line, Python, and then JavaScript.
-To keep things simple, in this lesson, we are going to focus on unidirectional communication from the computer to the Arduino (Computer → Arduino).
-That is, the computer will send data and the Arduino will receive data.
-Later, we will cover Arduino → Computer and bidirectional (duplex) communication Computer ↔ Arduino.
+Below, we’ll show a few different examples using the Serial Monitor, command line tools, and Python.
+To keep things simple, in this lesson, we focus on unidirectional communication from the computer to the Arduino (Computer → Arduino).
+That is, the computer will send data and the Arduino will receive it.
+In later lessons, we’ll cover Arduino → Computer and bidirectional (duplex) communication Computer ↔ Arduino.

-And actually, in all of our serial lessons—including this one—we will have the Arduino transmit something back to the computer to aid with debugging and ensure the Arduino received what we expected.
-We call this an echo message.
-You’ll see!
+In all of our serial lessons—including this one—we’ll have the Arduino transmit something back to the computer to aid with debugging.
+We call this an echo message: the Arduino simply echoes what it received.
+You’ll see how helpful this is!

 Simple Arduino serial receiver program

-For our examples below, we will be running a simple program on our Arduino that reads ASCII-encoded data off of the serial port, parses that data into an integer, and uses analogWrite to output that integer to an output pin.
-In this case, we have hooked up a red LED with a current limiting resistor to the OUTPUT_PIN, which is set to LED_BUILTIN (Pin 13 on the Arduino Uno and Leonardo).
-The entire program looks like this:
+For our examples below, we will run a simple program on the Arduino that reads ASCII-encoded data off of the serial port, parses it into an integer, and uses analogWrite to output that integer to an output pin.
+We have an LED with a current-limiting resistor connected to OUTPUT_PIN, which is set to LED_BUILTIN (Pin 13 on the Arduino Uno and Leonardo).
+The entire program:

 const int DELAY_MS = 5;